Bedouin shepherds were forced out of their land last Thursday, but not all hope is lost. Concluding a year of Ta’ayush activity in the Jordan Valley.

 A donkey nibbles about, scooping hard crunchy thorns with its stealthy tongue.
 Ahmad sings between phone calls with his mates.
 The life of a Palestinian shepherd.

 “Why are the settlers afraid of us?” one of the newcomers asks as we keep on milling about by the herd.
 I speculate that there is a decision from above instructing the settlers to keep a low level of confrontation in order to avoid media attention.
 The Jordan Valley is not perceived as an occupied place in the Israeli imagination, and its settlers are known as fairly liberal people.
-Some hippie friends of mine go to places like Rotem, a settlement set on a nearby hill, for holistic couple therapy.
+Some hippie acquaintances of mine go to places like Rotem, a settlement set on a nearby hill, for holistic couple therapy, unaware of the dark routine taking place on the other side of the barbed wire.
 Changing this calm, rural perception for that of the masked settler bandits who terrorize farmers around Nablus and the South Hebron Hills is not economically nor politically desirable.

 “When the settler comes to threaten us he says that Ta’ayush are this small.”
 Walid shows us a finger held close to a thumb.
 “But few who struggle for good are better than many who are oppressive.”

 The herds have had their fill and start huddling together to protect each other from the now-scorching sun.
-As we head back, we see that same military vehicle parked in the outpost.
-Now we know where that officer got his orders, not that we needed another confirmation.
+As we head back, we see that same military vehicle from before parked inside of the settler outpost.
+Now we know where that officer got his orders.
+Not that we needed another confirmation.
 The next week the same soldiers will come to tear down a caravan in Al Hamme, I know because that’s when I’ll be writing this piece.
 The settlers’ illegal caravans will remain unharmed.
 This is how ethnic cleansing happens in the Jordan Valley, simply by making life unbearable.
 Slowly, quietly, without loading women and children on trucks at gunpoint to be dropped by the border.
 Israel has found more elegant ways by now.
 It works: according to an OCHA report, between 200-300,000 Palestinians were displaced from the Jordan Valley since ’67.
-David Shulman harkens at the end of the Bedouins.
+David Shulman harkens at the end of the Bedouins in the New York Review of Books .
 Few hear about it.
 If you read this far, please help us spread the word.

 There’s hope that we’ll upend this process.
 I remember when we first visited Makhoul a year ago today.
 Ezra worked his magic and our hosts softened and listened to his story on how the situation has changed in the South Hebron Hills.
 Hummus was growing on the field nearby, as it does today.
 We learned that nine families had left Makhoul after a wide-scale demolition a year beforehand.
 Today, the seventeen families of Al Hamme remain on their land, despite the wide-scale demolition late September, and another one early November.
 They’re not alone in their struggle for being.
 You can join them now too.
 Contact us if you’re around and share their plight.
 Ciao for now.